Hawaii Tenant Background Check

-Rent Increases: Hawaii landlords are not allowed to increase rent within the first year of a lease.
-If the tenant chooses to renew the lease, the landlord may increase rent as long as it is done in writing and the tenant is given at least 30 days' notice.
+Hawaii prohibits landlords from raising rent during the initial year of a lease.
+However, the landlord may raise the rent if the tenant decides to extend the lease, provided that it is done in writing and the tenant is given at least 30 days' notice.

 Repairs: The landlord is in charge of ensuring that the home is secure and fit for habitation.
 The landlord shall, in a reasonable period, perform any important repairs that are required to be made.
 Additionally, if the landlord neglects to make the required repairs, tenants have the right to withhold rent.

 Evictions: A landlord must provide a tenant with written notice and obtain a court order before evicting a renter.
 The landlord must give a minimum of 14 days' notice if the tenant is being evicted due to unpaid rent.

 Among the many rights that tenants in Hawaii have are those mentioned above.
 It's critical to be aware of your tenant rights to ensure your landlord is treating you properly.
 You should contact your local tenant rights group if you have any issues with your landlord.

 Use The Koleman Group LLC As Your Tenant Background Check Company Today!

 With our services you can conduct a tenant background check today.
 Call 618-398-3900, or email us today @ email@example.com for a free consultation.